Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-01-19-eclipse-lombokify.markdown

 Basically, it allows to handle user selection and recurse on each *.java file, then call the magic Lombokify transformation on each parsed AST, and save it back to java file.
 <BR/>

-The pure transformation part is very simple, it is only ~ 90 lines as copyed here:
+The first code I wrote took me ~2 hours, for detecting getter/setter methods and changing them to @Getter and @Setter.<BR/>
+It is very simple, representing ~90 lines of AST tree manipulation in eclipse.<BR/>
+Here is and extract of the code:

 {% highlight java %}
 private static final String LOMBOK_PACKAGE = "lombok";